 Cluster munitions have killed and injured thousands of civilians during the last 70 years and continue to do so today.
-The Convention on Cluster Munitions (CCM) is a legally binding international treaty that seeks to eliminate the civilian harms caused by cluster munitions through a comprehensive prohibition of their use, production, stockpiling and transfer.
-The Convention requires States Parties to destroy their stockpiled cluster munitions within 8 years, to clear contaminated land under their jurisdiction within 10 years, to submit transparency reports and enact as a matter of priority national legislation to implement the Convention.
+The Convention on Cluster Munitions (CCM) is a legally binding international treaty that seeks to eliminate the harm caused to civilians by cluster munitions through a comprehensive prohibition of their use, production, stockpiling and transfer.
+The Convention requires States Parties to destroy stockpiled cluster munitions within 8 years, to clear all contaminated land under their jurisdiction or control within 10 years, to submit transparency reports and enact as a matter of priority national legislation to implement the Convention.

-A solid commitment to international cooperation and assistance to allow States Parties to implement their obligations was also central in the negotiations leading to the adoption of the CCM in 2008.
-The Convention therefore strongly relies on transparency, efficient cooperation and constructive assistance between all CCM stakeholders.
-States adhering to the Convention can request assistance based on their specific needs and challenges through, for instance, the "Country Coalitions" approach developed by Germany in its capacity as President of the Seventh Meeting of States Parties and benefit from existing good practices, tools and resources aimed at increasing partnerships, facilitating cooperation and ensuring the full implementation of obligations.
+A solid commitment to international cooperation and assistance to enable States Parties to implement their obligations was also central in the negotiations leading to the adoption of the CCM in 2008.
+The Convention therefore strongly relies on transparency, efficient cooperation and constructive assistance among and between all CCM stakeholders.
+States adhering to the Convention can request assistance based on their specific needs and challenges through, for instance, the "Country Coalitions" approach developed by Germany in its capacity as President of the Seventh Meeting of States Parties (7MSP) and benefit from existing good practices, tools and resources aimed at increasing partnerships, facilitating cooperation and ensuring the full implementation of obligations.

-The Dubrovnik Action Plan (DAP) adopted by States Parties at the First Review Conference in September 2015 aspires to have 130 States Parties by the Second Review Conference in 2020, which is less than two years away.
-As of June 2019, 120 States have committed to the goals of the CCM, of which 106 are States Parties and 14 are signatories.
+The Dubrovnik Action Plan (DAP) adopted by States Parties at the First Review Conference in September 2015 aspires to have 130 States Parties by the Second Review Conference (2RC) in November 2020, which is less than 10 months away.
+As of January 2020, 121 States have committed to the goals of the CCM - 107 as States Parties and 14 as Signatories.

-2018 marked the 10th anniversary of the CCM and during this period a significant number of States from every region of the world have become Parties to the Convention.
+August 2020 marks 10 years since the CCM entered into force and during this period a significant number of States from every region of the world have become Parties to the Convention.
 Notwithstanding the progress achieved in the pursuit of the universal acceptance of the Convention, much remains to be done to meet the DAP's goal.
-Europe, Africa and the Americas are the regions with the highest universalization rates while adhesion to the CCM in Asia, the Middle East and the Pacific is yet to reach the expected level of ratification and accession.
-Increase in adherence with the Convention especially in Asia Pacific would be critical in reaching its 130 States Parties target by 2020.
+An increase in adherence to the Convention especially in CARICOM would be critical in reaching its 130 States Parties target by the 2RC in November 2020.